HellxDo/deseret-keyboard/README.md

 * X + O = 𐐦 (Oi)
 * X + Y = 𐐧 (Ew)

-the deseret script easily animates the addition process simply type in your favorite terminal `chmod u+x deseret.sh` and click on the file and your keyboard will automatically change to deseret. and of course same procedure to the `default.sh` script.
+The `deseret.sh` script simply animates, making the process simpler and intuitive, of course,  run it on your favourite terminal by typing `./deseret.sh` and follow its instructions!